NOTICE

 Other Restaurants, Online Food Retailers, Brands, Recipe Sites, and Frozen Foods:

 1. 3.
-Chebe product.
+Chebe products.
 These products are very allergy friendly!

 1. 4.
 Green Thickies.
 This is a great site that has a lot of smoothie recipes on it that can help you incorporate your greens while working with allergy needs!
 Note: The recipes are vegan, but you can substitute regular milk for any of the other types of milk, or you can use water or juice.
 I have even used yogurt with success.
 The recipes are still wonderful, and the guide is very helpful in making your own custom versions as well.

-1. 7.
+1. 6.
 A lot of Meijer's Naturals products.
 By no means are all of their products soy-free, BUT I normally find at LEAST one type of this brand that is from pasta sauce to cookies to chips, etc. If you see this brand, take a look at the label.
 Your best bet in finding a soy-free option is the "original" flavored or "plain" or "vanilla", etc. As a general rule of thumb, the fancier the flavor, the less likely it is to be soy-free.
 This brand does state on some of their product labels in this line that they are "manufactured on equipment shared with soy," so if your allergy is severe, you will want to consult your doctor/allergist to see if those particular products in this line are safe for you.
-(For some more info on Meijer Naturals, click here.)

 Produce (Fresh, Frozen, Dried):